A2uma0/Keep-Token-On/README.md

 # Keep-Token-On

-This is a simple python script which helps you manage, and keep discord tokens online.
+This is a simple python script which helps you manage and keep discord tokens online.
 You also get notified everytime someone pings or dms you.

 <img src="https://github.com/A2uma0/Keep-Token-On/blob/main/online.gif" alt="gif">